julianra87/sedai-csv-ascii-art/README.md

 # Sedai CSV ASCII art generator
-## This project takes inputs from a CSV file containing tuples of latitude and longitude that match the postal zip codes for the UK
+## This project takes inputs from a CSV file containing entries of id, postcode, latitude and longitude that match the postal zip codes for the UK

 ## Table of Contents
 - [Installation & Setup](#installation--setup)